13 Top-Rated Hiking Trails in Montana

 Near the beginning of the hike, a steep ledge portion does put some fear of heights to the test.
 But the walkway is plenty wide to accommodate two-way traffic.
 It's a long walk to Granite Park Chalet, where visitors need to figure out the best way to get back to their car.

 The Highline Trail is the glacial tip of hiking in the park.
-Several other trailheads line the 50-mile Going-to-the-Sun Road, which spans the park from east to west.
-And like Two Medicine and Many Glacier, other regions in the park also support healthy trail networks.
-To make the most out of exploring, it's highly recommended to spend more than a couple of nights within one of the park's campgrounds.
+Several other trailheads line the 50-mile Going-to-the-Sun Road, spanning the park from east to west.
+And like Two Medicine and Many Glacier, other park regions also support healthy trail networks.
+It's highly recommended to spend more than a couple of nights within one of the park's campgrounds to make the most out of exploring,

-One of the most common places to access Jewel Basin is the Camp Misery Trailhead.
-A bumpy and inclined forest service road leads to this high-elevation trailhead, and low-clearance vehicles aren't recommended.
+One of the most common places to access Jewel Basin is Camp Misery Trailhead.
+A bumpy and inclined forest service road leads to this high-elevation trailhead, where high-clearance vehicles are recommended.
 Make it to Camp Misery, however, and there'll be no disappointment in hiking options.

 A popular trip from the trailhead is a looped trail that leads to the top of Mount Aeneas, the tallest peak within the hiking area.
 It's between four and six miles one-way depending on the trail of choice, with approximately 1,800 feet of elevation gain.
 Expect to see some mountain goats along the way, and a 360-degree view of the mountain environment.